Othentic-Labs/examples/README.md

 [Simple Price Oracle AVS Example Go](https://github.com/Othentic-Labs/avs-examples/tree/main/simple-price-oracle-avs-go-example)

-This example demonstrates how to implement a simple price oracle AVS in Go using the Othentic Stack.
+This example demonstrates how to implement a simple price oracle AVS in Go.

 [Simple Price Oracle AVS Example Rust](https://github.com/Othentic-Labs/avs-examples/tree/main/simple-price-oracle-avs-rust-example)

-This example demonstrates how to implement a simple price oracle AVS in Rust using the Othentic Stack.
+This example demonstrates how to implement a simple price oracle AVS in Rust.

 [PRNG AVS](https://github.com/Othentic-Labs/PRNG-avs-example)

-This example demonstrates all the advanced concepts incl **leader election mechanism** within the Othentic Stack.
+This example demonstrates all the advanced features of the CLI including leader election mechanism, Hooks Implementation, Custom Task Triggers and more.

 ## Additional Examples